hashicorp/best-practices/terraform/providers/aws/README.md

 ### Create and Configure Artifacts

 Use the [New Build Configuration](https://atlas.hashicorp.com/builds/new) tool to create each new Build Configuration below.
-Enter the names provided **as you go through the checklist** and leave the **Automatically build on version uploads** box _unchecked_ for each.
+Enter the names provided **as you go through the checklist** and be sure to leave the **Automatically build on version uploads** and **Connect build configuration to a GitHub repository** boxes _unchecked_ for each.

 After creating each Build Configuration, there is some additional configuration you'll need to do.
 The summary of what will need to be completed for each Build Configuration is below, the relevant values are provided **as you go through the checklist**.